 Flying is a great time for thinking and using longhand.
 Plus, it keeps your mind off the snoring passenger next to you.

-Write in longhand in cabs, buses, middle of meetings, etc. Try it, and revisit those notes before typing anything.
+Write in longhand in cabs, buses, middle of meetings, etc. Try it, and revisit those notes before you get to work typing.

 To truly master the craft of the written word, embrace writing that makes you happy – regardless if it’ll make you money.
 The more you write, the better you’ll become.

-Short writing provides inspiration (regardless of how absurd sometimes!).
+Short writing provides inspiration (regardless of how absurd it feels or reads sometimes!).

 Friends, family, wife, children, whoever.
 Continually ask questions.